microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ## Batch object model improvements

-The object model for JSON batching has been improved to provide a cleaner API surface to SDK users:
+The object model for JSON batching has been improved to provide a cleaner API surface to SDK users.
+To upgrade your application do the following.

-1. Replace any of the following patterns
+- Replace any of the following patterns

     ```Java
     final MSBatchRequestContent batchRequestContent = new MSBatchRequestContent();